hannahjbiggs/interview/README.md

 # The OVO interviewer's repository

-Please click on the wiki tab for learning resources.
+If you are new, click on the [wiki tab](wiki) for learning resources.

 This repository will contain code for pair programming exercises.

+Feel free to add to both the wiki and code repos.